ARM-software/arm-trusted-firmware/docs/porting-guide.md

 for performing any remaining platform-specific setup that can occur after the MMU and data cache have been enabled.

-In the ARM FVP port, it zeros out the ZI section and enables the system level implementation of the generic timer counter.
+In the ARM FVP port, this function enables system-level implementation of the generic timer counter.
+It also initializes counter frequency for CPU's generic timers.

 This function is also responsible for initializing the storage abstraction layer which is used to load further bootloader images.